Umuzi-org/ACN-syllabus/content/projects/understanding-loops/_index.md

 ### customers who have OPEN baskets

-Write a function called `get customers with open baskets` that takes in the data array as an argument and returns a list/array of email addresses for customers who have baskets that are open. e.g.
+Write a function called `get customers with open baskets` that takes in the data array as an argument and returns a sorted list/array of email addresses for customers who have baskets that are open. e.g.
 ```
 getCustomersWithOpenBaskets({ shoppingBaskets }); //javascript